 Before, direct communication with customers used to be the responsibility of sales or customer service.
 Today, product managers will find great benefit by being a part of this direct communication.
 It doesn’t happen in the traditional sense, obviously.
 Actually, novelties like AnnounceKit emerge out of this very need.
 These dialogues may happen directly or by digital means like our app.

 Inarguably, market, and current trends knowledge is a must-have for a product manager.
-However, today they need to have the skills to determine and deploy the relevant metric and KPIs.
-These are commonly customer acquisition costs, customer conversion rate, daily active users, features usage, user churn, Net Promoter Score, customer satisfaction, and customer lifetime value, etc.
+However, today they need to have the skills to determine and deploy the relevant metrics and KPIs.
+These are commonly customer acquisition costs, customer conversion rate, daily active users, features usage, user churn, Net Promoter Score, customer satisfaction, customer lifetime value, etc.

-As the names of the metrics suggest, the whole business talks about a niche customer market that requires precise definition.
+As the names of the metrics suggest, the whole business talks about a niche customer market that requires a precise definition.
 And with the market dynamics, we would all agree that there is no long-lasting stable definition.
 If defining is step one, executing it is another world.
-It's about building a product that truly addresses the needs of your niche.
+It’s about building a product that truly addresses the needs of your niche.